-Have you been asking yourself, “How do I stop my dog from dragging me?”
+Have you asked yourself, “How do I stop my dog from running out the door?"

 Well, you’re in the right place!
 We’re here to help you safely and effectively learn how to stop your dog from “door darting.”

 - Drag you through the doors of the local pet store?

 - Dart through the door at the vet clinic and immediately vocalize or rudely stare at another pet in the waiting area?